pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 ```

 This will run all the experiments for Table 4 (input generation from
-scratch) and store the results in
+scratch) and store the results in `exptdata/expt.test-scratch/*.csv`
-`exptdata/expt.smallset-scratch/*.csv` for later processing by the
+for later processing by the scripts for the single instruction
-scripts for the single instruction `abs_f32`.
-Although you can also use the full `smallset`, it will take much longer, on the order of an hour or so.
+`abs_f32` taking about a minute or so.
+Although you can also use the
+full `smallset`, it will take much longer, on the order of an hour or
+so.

 ## Graphing the Data